 As far as parallel importation is concerned, it has been the subject of much debate and deliberation as to whether India should follow the doctrine of national exhaustion or international exhaustion.
-However, as on the date of writing this chapter, India follows the national exhaustion principle owing to a catena of judgments in this regard.
+However, at the time of writing this chapter, India follows the national exhaustion principle owing to a catena of judgments in this regard.
 As such, the online availability with regard to any subsequent dealings in copyrighted content would also be subject to and similarly attract the principle of national exhaustion.
-However, the courts are yet to fully address as to how this principle applies to digital content protected by copyright.
+However, the courts are yet to fully address how this principle applies to digital content protected by copyright.

-Copyright Enforcement
+5 Copyright Enforcement